 Ms. Coleman graduated from the Academy of the Holy Cross in 2007 where she is currently the head coach for the Varsity lacrosse team.
 During her high school career she was a four year Varsity Lacrosse player, serving as team captain during her junior and senior years.
 She was a 2007 U.S. Lacrosse High School All-American, and a three-time All-WCAC player, two time team MVP, and 2nd team All-Met.
 AHC finished her senior year ranked #6 in the Washington Post.
 As a senior, she tallied 89 goals and 44 assists and their team record was 18-2.

-Coleman currently works in the Athletic Department at Georgetown Preparatory School and is the President of Potomac Power Lacrosse.
+Coleman currently works in the Athletic Department at Georgetown Preparatory School.